sairysee/aappmart/README.md

 ## Contributing

 Contributions are welcome.
-Please open an issue before submitting major changes.
+Please open an issue before submitting major changes or new features.

 ---